I've been promising them to the audience for four...

 John Quigley Quigley said that he could see sparks flying as they worked and complained that authorities had removed legal observers from inside the farm.

-John Quigley Quigley said it's really an unsafe situation.
+John Quigley Quigley said, It's really an unsafe situation.

 No legal observers in here.

-Basically we need legal observers in here to guarantee people's safety.
+Basically, we need legal observers in here to guarantee people's safety.

-Um they are cops are the legal observers.
+Cops are the legal observers.

-Uh but they've been going at it.
+They just left coverage, but they've been going at it.

-So yeah, now Fox is on it.
+Yeah, now Fox is on it.

 Tag team out there.

-CNN drops it, Fox picks it up.
+Fox picks it up.

 They are illegals, ladies and gentlemen, but you won't see that in any written account.